 Elastic Email offers an email marketing platform along with an email delivery engine that can be connected for sending emails via HTTP API or SMTP.

-  - SMTP and HTTP API
+- SMTP and RESTful API integration

 - Email verification (paid)

 - Private IP addresses (paid)

 You can start using Elastic Email with a free trial, which allows you to send up to 100 emails per day.
 This may be enough at the outset of your project.
 Over time, you’ll need larger volumes of emails.
 For this, Elastic Email provides pay-as-you-go pricing plans for Email API:

 - $0.10 per 1,000 emails plus $0.50 per day